Terrain Management & Avalanche Hazard

 I’ve been told many times that it takes a lifetime to master terrain.
-I’m not sure I completely agree anymore, but I’m around students enough to see the traps people fall into in the mountains.
 Let’s break terrain in micro and macro problems and try to apply the correct avalanche solution to each.

 Nearly all dry-snow avalanches occur on slopes between 30 and 45 degrees.
 For reference, 30 to 35 degrees is the steepness of most black diamond terrain at US ski resorts.
 35 to 40 degrees is a double black, and 40+ degrees falls into the “extreme” category.
 Depending on avalanche and weak layer type, most avalanche professionals focus on slopes between 35 and 40 degrees, because slopes less steep than 35 have fewer slides, and slopes steeper than 40 often don’t have slab avalanche problems.